AndreaPrestia/Felis/README.md

 - services
 - purge

-These endpoints are documented in the page
+These endpoints are documented in the following page:

 ```
 https://localhost:7103/swagger/index.html